-- 1. Cheating is not visible on camera, but behaviors or sounds (papers rustling, eye movement, etc.) strongly indicate cheating occurred will result in a grade of zero on the given exam. - 2.
-Cheating is evident and visible on camera will result in an automatic course failure and removal. - 3.
-All remaining exams in core nursing courses will be required to be taken with a proctor on campus.
-Student may no longer take exams independently using HonorLock while in the program.
+- When an academic integrity infraction is confirmed, the result will be a grade of zero on the given exam or assignment. - For HL infractions on exams, remaining exams in course may no longer take exams independently using HonorLock; all remaining exams in core nursing courses will be required to be taken with a proctor on campus.
 Future faculty will be informed of this exam requirement by the Student Success Program Director.